h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ### Using Protocol-Error for Signaling ALPN Failure

 When it is not possible to send a TLS alert of "no_application_protocol" (120), then the only remaining method for one party to signal the other is to send application data inside of the TLS tunnel.
 Therefore, for the situation when a one end of a connection determines that it requires ALPN while the other end does not support ALPN, the end requiring ALPN MAY send a Protocol-Error packet {{RFC7930}} inside of the tunnel, and then MUST close the connection.
-If this is done, the Token field of the Protocol-Error packet cannot be copied from any request, and therefore those fields MUST be set to all zeros.
+If this is done, the Token field of the Protocol-Error packet cannot be copied from any request, and therefore that field MUST be set to all zeros.

 The Protocol-Error packet SHOULD contain a Reply-Message attribute with a textual string describing the cause of the error.
 The packet SHOULD also contain an Error-Cause attribute, with value Unsupported Extension (406).
 The packet SHOULD NOT contain other attributes.

 An implementation sending this packet could bypass any RADIUS encoder, and simply write this packet as a predefined, fixed set of data to the TLS connection.
-That process would likely be simpler than trying to call the normal RADIUS packet encoder to encode a reply packet without a request packet, and then trying to force the Response Authenticator to be all zeros.
+That process would likely be simpler than trying to call the normal RADIUS packet encoder to encode a reply packet with no corresponding request packet.

-As this packet is an unexpected response packet, existing client implementations will ignore it.
+As this packet is an unexpected response packet, existing client implementations of RADIUS over TLS will ignore it.
 They may either log an error and close the connection, or they may discard the packet and leave the connection open.
-If the connection remains open, the end supporting ALPN will close the connection, so there will be no side effects from sending the packet.
+If the connection remains open, the end supporting ALPN will close the connection, so there will be no side effects from sending this packet.
 Therefore, while using a Protocol-Error packet in this way is unusual, it is both informative and safe.

 The purpose of this packet is not to have the other end of the connection automatically determine what went wrong, and fix it.
 Instead, the packet is intended to be (eventually) seen by an administrator, who can then take remedial action.